Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we have introduced a clear signal processing approach to understand the echo state network (ESN), a powerful architecture of the Reservoir Computing (RC) family, which belongs to the broader class of recurrent neural networks (RNNs).
-Employing the linear ESN to simulate a simple linear time-invariant (LTI) system, we provide a complete analytical characterization of the optimal probability distribution function (PDF) that can be used initialize the ESN's reservoir weights, which are otherwise initialized from a pre-determined arbitrary distribution and left untrained in state-of-the-art practice.
-Numerical evaluations demonstrate the optimality of the derived distribution by showing a gain of up to $4$ orders of magnitude in both the training and test losses at higher reservoir sizes.
-This indicates the practical applicability and performance gains that can be realized by virtue of the analysis in this work when applying ESNs to simulate a general LTI system.
-Extension of this analysis to complex-weighted ESNs and an analysis of the benefit of nonlinear activation will be part of future investigation.
-Additionally, derivation of the optimal reservoir weights distribution for the wireless channel equalization task given statistical knowledge of the channel is also part of future work.
+In this work, we have introduced a clear signal processing approach to understand the echo state network (ESN), a powerful architecture of the Reservoir Computing (RC) family, belonging to the broader class of randomized recurrent neural networks.
+Employing the linear ESN to approximate a simple linear time-invariant (LTI) system, we provide a precise scaling law obeyed by the approximation error and a complete analytical characterization of the optimum probability density function (PDF) that can be used to configure the ESN's reservoir weights, which are otherwise randomly generated in a pre-determined and arbitrary fashion in state-of-the-art practice.
+Numerical evaluations demonstrate the optimality of the derived optimum PDF by showing a gain of up to $4$ orders of magnitude at moderate to high reservoir sizes.
+This demonstrates the practical applicability and realizable performance gains by virtue of the analysis in this work.
+Extension of this analysis to complex-valued ESNs and developing an understanding of the impact of nonlinear activation is part of future investigation.
+Additionally, deriving the optimum weights distribution for the wireless channel equalization task given statistical knowledge of the channel is also included in future work.

 \begin{appendices}